-Our mission is to assist faculty and students reach their goals of service in mutual collaboration with communities.
+Our mission is to assist faculty, students, and communities reach their goals in mutual collaboration.

 Service Learning is a pedagogy that promotes the formation of collaborative, sustainable partnerships between the university and the community.
 Faculty members and students work together with community partners to identify solutions to society's most pressing issues; food justice, social equality, health disparities, homelessness, economic and small business development, education, climate change, transportation systems, and clean, sustainable energy and air systems.

 Service Learning develops students as active learners who become stakeholders in their own education.
 The integration of course content, community work, and reflection fosters an active learning environment that strengthens students' social, moral, professional, and civic development.